South Korean civil rocket launch called off, again

-SEOUL South Korea canceled the launch of its first space rocket on Thursday after a glitch in the propulsion system halted the countdown just minutes before the scheduled lift-off.
+SEOUL South Korea cancelled the launch of its first space rocket on Thursday after a glitch in the propulsion system halted the countdown just minutes before the scheduled lift-off.

 It was South Korea's third attempt to put a rocket into orbit and the second time this particular mission has failed.